 Finding: Complies with Condition.
-The proposed design places the buildings along property lines or topographic boundaries and the parking in focused towards the interior of the site.
+The proposed design places the buildings spaced with topographic boundaries with parking in focused towards the interior of the site.
 Primary access to the site will be off of South Center Street, to prevent any disturbances to the adjacent residential homes.